 OS Command Execution

-whoami shell command.
+whoami shell command using the

-Preventing Code Injection Vulnerabilities
+Finding and Preventing Code Injection Vulnerabilities